Life Insurance For 60 Year Olds

 - Do you abuse alcohol?

-- Past illnesses and medical conditions (i.e. cancer, heart disease, stroke, diabetes, etc.)
+- Past illnesses and medical conditions (i.e. cancer, heart disease, stroke, diabetes, high blood pressure, etc.)

 - Family history of major health problems